pygeos/pygeos/docs/geometry.rst

   >>> pickle.loads(point_1)
   <pygeos.Geometry POINT (5.2 52.1)>

 .. warning:: Pickling is not supported for linearrings and empty points.

-In pickled form, a geometry is represented in its WKB (Well-Known Binary) representation.
-Because of this, the following limitations apply:

-- linearrings will be converted to linestrings
-- a point with only NaN coordinates is converted to an empty point
-- empty points are transformed to 3D in GEOS < 3.8
-- empty points are transformed to 2D in GEOS 3.8
+See :func:`pygeos.io.to_wkb` for a list of limitations.

 Hashing
 ~~~~~~~